If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

-How early the last of your 3 days in Chicago starts depends entirely on how late your night went!
+How early the last day of your 3 day Chicago itinerary starts depends entirely on how late your night went!

 Those who already regret ordering that last round may need to sleep in a bit and smash a greasy brunch, while the go-getter set who actually slept will be up and at them.
 Life is all about choices, people!

-Whatever the hell you did the night before, get some food and caffeine in your system and get out there to wind down 3 perfect days in Chicago.
+Whatever you did the night before, get some food and caffeine in your system and get out there to wind down this 3 day Chicago itinerary.

 Museum of Your Choice

-Our third and final day in the Windy City starts off with a leisurely museum visit.
+Our third and final day in Chicago starts off with a leisurely museum visit.
 Within a few blocks of each other, you can take your pick between three excellent museums.

 Art enthusiasts will gravitate towards the Museum of Contemporary Art, which highlights post-WWII art.

 Those more interested in architecture and antiques may want to hit the Richard H. Driehaus Museum.
 It’s in a restored 19th-century mansion and brings you right back to the Gilded Age.

 Chicago is very much a sports city, as people here are very passionate about their teams.
 Check out the Chicago Sports Museum, which is full of memorabilia and plenty of fun exhibits.